 - 200 g carrots sliced

-- ½ tsp dried tarragon (or double up the thyme if you don't like tarragon)
+- ½ teaspoon dried tarragon (or double up the thyme if you don't like tarragon)

 - a generous grind of black pepper

-- 2 tbsp cornflour mixed with a little water
+- 2 tablespoon cornflour mixed with a little water

 - 100 g frozen peas